marasco/gitbook-wpr-tournated/getting-started/entries-review.md

 ### iv) Refunds for withdrawals

 * Issue refunds (as applicable) from your **Stripe dashboard**.
-Refunds are to be given for withdrawalls before the Entry Deadline, but are not required to be given for withdrawals after the Entry Deadline.
+Refunds are to be given for withdrawals before the Entry Deadline, but are not required to be given for withdrawals after the Entry Deadline.

 ### v) Required draw format per entries